tjmehta/coworkers/README.md

 * this.sendToQueue(...) - publish a message directly to a queue on the publisherChannel
 * this.request(...) - publish an rpc message, and easily recieve it's reply, creates a new channel for publishing and consuming
 * this.reply(...) - reply to an rpc message on the publisherChannel
+* this.checkQueue(...) - check if a queue exists (creates it's own channel to prevent any unexpected errors)
+* this.checkReplyQueue() - check if a reply-queue exists using message.properties.replyTo (creates it's own channel to prevent any unexpected errors)
 * this.toJSON() - return json version of context (note: will not jsonify context.state, if it includes non-primitives)

 ##### Publish example: